thomascenni/bird-solutions/content/blog/anfavea.md

 ---
-title: 'Data analysis with Pandas and Webdatarocks'
+title: 'Data analysis with Pandas, WebDataRocks and Datapane'
 date: '2019-11-19'
 draft: false
 layout: page-anfavea
-slug: 'data-analysis-with-pandas-and-webdatarocks'
+slug: 'data-analysis-with-pandas-webdatarocks-and-datapane'
-tags: ["pandas", "webdatarocks", "python"]
+tags: ["pandas", "webdatarocks", "python", "datapane"]
 categories: ["Data Analysis"]
 excerpt: Pandas is a great tool to clean and manipulate data.
-This post shows an example applied to the Brazilian automotive market.
+This post shows an example of data analysis and visualization, applied to the Brazilian automotive market.
 image: '/images/anfavea.jpg'
 ---

-Anfavea, the National Association of Motor Vehicle Manufacturers in Brazil, discloses in its website some monthly statistics about the production and licensing of vehicles.
+[Anfavea](http://www.anfavea.com.br/), the National Association of Motor Vehicle Manufacturers in Brazil, discloses in its website some monthly statistics about the production and licensing of vehicles.
-People in the automotive market who use these data (http://www.anfavea.com.br/estatisticas) for analysis and forecast, certainly encountered various limitations in the Excel file available for download: the report looks like a PowerPoint presentation, with indented cells, values referring to subtotals in the middle of the lines and other small details that make it very difficult to use.
+People in the automotive market who use these [data](http://www.anfavea.com.br/estatisticas) for analysis and forecast, certainly encountered various limitations in the Excel file available for download: the report looks like a PowerPoint presentation, with indented cells, values referring to subtotals in the middle of the lines and other small details that make it very difficult to use.

 ![](/images/anfavea-excel.png)